 Backyard Thicket by David Copps

 Garden by Donna Legare

 Hedgerow for Songbirds by David Copps

-Florida has an abundance of parks, refuges and other natural areas and many are well-managed havens for wildlife.
-But most are separated from each other by the privately owned land that covers nearly three-quarters of the state.
+Florida has many public lands and large ranches and private timberlands that help sustain our fish and wildlife resources.
+But most are separated from each other by the smaller parcels of privately owned land that cover the majority of the state.
 On much of this land, it is difficult for animals to find mates or adequate food and water.
 They need us, the millions of private landowners, to lend a hand.

 We can start by transforming our simple landscapes into wildlife habitats – places where animals can find the food, water and shelter they need to survive.
 Then, property by property, community by community we can create corridors of wildlife habitat that connect with protected natural areas.

 Explore the following pages and learn how.